fpgmaas/pypi-scout/README.md

 - [Option 2: Using Docker with NVIDIA GPU and NVIDIA Container Toolkit](SETUP.md#option-2-using-docker-with-nvidia-gpu-and-nvidia-container-toolkit)
 - [Option 3: Using Docker without NVIDIA GPU and NVIDIA Container Toolkit](SETUP.md#option-3-using-docker-without-nvidia-gpu-and-nvidia-container-toolkit)

-> [!IMPORTANT]
+> [!NOTE]
-> By default only the 10% of the dataset with the most weekly downloads is added to the vector database.
-This includes all packages with more than approximately 5.000
-> downloads per week.
-To also add less popular packages to the dataset, increase the value of `FRAC_DATA_TO_INCLUDE` in `pypi_scout/config.py`.
+> Although the dataset contains all packages on PyPI with more than 50 weekly downloads, by default, only the top 10% of packages with the highest weekly downloads (those with more than approximately 5,000 downloads per week) are added to the vector database.
+To include less popular packages in the database, you can increase the value of FRAC_DATA_TO_INCLUDE in `pypi_scout/config.py`.

 #### 2. **Run the Application**